AmazingMonster/conceptrodon/docs/contents/metafunctions/omennivore/laborious_press.doc.md

 ## Examples

-We will laboriouspress the following operation:
+We will press the following operation:

 ```C++
 struct Operation